toolstack/gp-integration/readme.txt

 GlotPress is a great way to manage and work collaborative on translations for your projects and with GP Integration it becomes even better!

-GP Integration adds the missing features you need to run GlotPress effectivly:
+GP Integration adds the missing features you need to run GlotPress effectively:

 * Manage admin users
 * Add and delete and reset passwords for users in the local GlotPress user table
 * Delete projects and translation sets
 * View your GlotPress site right in the WordPress Admin interface
 * Shortcode to embed your GlotPress installation right in to your WordPress front end
 * Support for both integrated (your using the WordPress database) and standalone (your using another database on the same server)

 = License =